Scroll down for information and advice on court cases after a fatal crash.

 If the verdict is not guilty, the defendant goes free.
 Even if new evidence emerges against them, they cannot be tried again (except in very rare circumstances and for very serious offences).

 Pleas in mitigation and background reports

-The judge may also ask for background information about the offender.
-This is required if the offender hasn’t been to prison before, or is under the age of 21 (this age requirement does not apply for the offence of murder), or is serving a community sentence.
-Sentencing may be delayed until a later date so this background information can be provided and the judge can give further thought to the sentence.
+The judge or magistrates may ask for background information about the offender.
+Sentencing may be delayed to a later date so this background information can be provided and the judge or magistrates can give further thought to the sentence.

 When sentencing, various things may be taken into account, including:

-• whether the offender pleaded guilty or not.
+- whether the offender pleaded guilty or not.
 If the offender pleaded guilty, then the sentence can be discounted (reduced).
-The discount depends on when the offender pleaded guilty, but can be up to a third of the sentence that would have been imposed if the case had gone to trial.
-A discount can also apply to driving disqualifications and the imposition of penalty points;
+The discount depends upon when the offender pleaded guilty but can be between 10% and 33%;